-A commitment to design thinking, user-centered practices, community engagement, and creative collaboration drives our process for developing and managing interpretive solutions for museums, non-profits, and cultural institutions.
+A commitment to design thinking, user-centered practices, community engagement, and creative collaboration for museums, non-profits, and cultural institutions.

 We interpret LIFE.

-Each project begins with open dialog to learn not only about project content and goals but also, more specifically, about critical learning objectives for visitors: What ideas are we trying to convey?
-Why is this the right story?
-How can we make the material accessible?
-What type of design solution is the right match?
+Each project begins with open dialog to learn about project content and goals and, more specifically, about critical learning objectives for visitors:

-By establishing who our key audiences are and what we want them to take away from the experience, we can identify and leverage our building blocks:
+By establishing key audiences and take aways, we can identify and leverage our building blocks:

-Innovation isn't always about the newest technology or expensive design solutions, but rather about looking at storytelling and stewardship through a new lens.
-We look for creative new ways to approach a given topic or interaction with an eye towards community engagement, cultural accessibility and civic responsibility.
+look at storytelling and stewardship through a new lens, with an eye towards community engagement, cultural accessibility and civic responsibility.

 We involve stakeholders from disparate, vested disciplines and backgrounds, recognizing that innovation sparks from the collision of different perspectives.

-We recognize that necessity is the mother of invention--with tight budgets and limited resources it's critical to identify and prioritize goals, and plan strategically for the most effective use of time, money, and energy.
+Innovation isn't always about the newest technology or expensive design solutions--with tight budgets and limited resources we work to identify and prioritize goals, and plan strategically for the most effective use of time, money, and energy.

 Play holds incredible value as both an engagement strategy and a powerful tool for learning.

 Sparking joy and curiosity empowers visitors to take charge of their own learning via exploration and experimentation, both critical aspects of constructed knowledge.